-On May 22nd, 2021 from 3-5 PM NZST, The New Zealand Centre for Global Studies (NZCGS) will be hosting No First Use of Nuclear Weapons: Asia-Pacific Perspectives, a webinar exploring whether relatively modest measures, including no first-use doctrines, can be used as a means of reducing nuclear risks, reinforcing the nuclear taboo, and generating renewed disarmament momentum.
+On May 22nd, 2021 from 3-5 PM NZST, The New Zealand Centre for Global Studies (NZCGS) hosted the No First Use of Nuclear Weapons: Asia-Pacific Perspectives, a webinar exploring whether relatively modest measures, including no first-use doctrines, can be used as a means of reducing nuclear risks, reinforcing the nuclear taboo, and generating renewed disarmament momentum.
 This webinar aims to initiate in-depth discussion regarding TPNW across Asia-Pacific region and navigate how it could impact on nuclear arms control and disarmament initiatives worldwide.

 The New Zealand Centre for Global Studies (NZCGS) is a non-profit charitable organisation undertaking research and policy analysis on global affairs, and is directed by APLN’s Senior Research Advisor, Tanya Ogilvie-White, who will be guiding the webinar.